ietf-wg-dmarc/draft-ietf-dmarc-failure-reporting/draft-ietf-dmarc-failure-reporting.md

 # Verifying External Destinations {#verifying-external-destinations}

-If the target domain of a mailto address of a ruf= tag is not the same as the DMARC record domain where the tag was found, the report generator **MUST** verify that the target domain acknowledges sending those reports;
-the procedure is described in [@!I-D.ietf-dmarc-aggregate-reporting, section 3].

 It is possible to specify destinations for failure reports that are outside of the domain requesting the reports.
 These destinations are commonly referred to as "external destinations" and may represent a